 We can only allow one person per household to take part in the study at any one time.

-- Onset of illness is more than 48 hours
+- Started feeling unwell more than 48 hours ago

-- No access to the internet or unable to use the internet/email
+- Do not have access to the internet or are unable to use the internet/email

-- A weakened immune system (e.g. as a result of immunosuppressant medicine or treatment, or if you have a condition that means you have a high risk of getting infections.
+- Have a weakened immune system (e.g. as a result of immunosuppressant medicine or treatment, or if you have a condition that means you have a high risk of getting infections.
 For more information please visit the NHS website.

-- Unable to perform nasal washout and gargling with salty water
+- Are unable to perform nasal washout and gargling with salt water

-- Those taking part in another medical trial
+- Are taking part in another medical trial

-- Those without access to a supply of salt (you will need max 250g of salt over the 14 days)
+- Do not have access to a supply of salt (you will need max 250g of salt over the 14 days)

-- Those who have had a negative COVID-19 swab result for the present symptoms
+- Have had a negative COVID-19 swab result for the present symptoms

 Please read the Participant Information Sheet for more information on the study.

 The study is all online and everything we ask you to do will be done at home with items you already have (salt, water and a bowl to mix and use the salt water solution).

-If you decide to take part, you will be asked to electronically sign a consent form, however, you are free to withdraw at any time, without giving a reason.
-Whether you take part or not, it will have no effect on the healthcare you receive and you should always seek medical advice as normal if your symptoms get worse.
+If you decide to take part, you will be asked to sign an online consent form, however, you are free to withdraw from the study at any time, without giving a reason.
+Whether you take part in the study or not will have no effect on the healthcare you receive and you should always seek medical advice as normal if your symptoms get worse.

 Both groups will be advised to continue to follow the UK Government advice on personal and household hygiene.

 We don't currently offer any testing opportunities, but if antibody testing becomes available, we may contact you about providing a sample for testing.
-This is optional and you can consent to this or not during the consent process.
-You can also withdraw from this later if you would like without affecting your healthcare.
-As the situation surrounding antibody testing is unclear at the moment we will give you more detail on this when we can.
+This is entirely optional and you can agree to this or not when you sign up.
+You can also withdraw from this later if you change your mind.
+This will not affect the healthcare that you receive from the NHS.

-A recent pilot trial (small study to help design a larger one) indicated that hypertonic saline (salty water) nasal washout and gargling reduces the duration of coronavirus upper respiratory tract infection by an average of two-and-a-half days.
+A recent pilot trial (small study to help design a larger one) showed that hypertonic saline (salt water) nasal washout and gargling reduces the length of coronavirus upper respiratory tract infection by an average of two-and-a-half days.
 It was found that epithelial cells (cells on the surfaces of your body, such as your skin, organs and throat lining and inside your nose) can create an antiviral effect by producing hypochlorous acid (HOCl) from chloride ions (which are in salt).
 HOCl is the active ingredient in bleach.
 Epithelial cells therefore have this natural antiviral immune mechanism to clear viral infections.

-As COVID-19 is a new strain of coronavirus we do not know if nasal washout and gargling salty water will have the same effect as previously seen in other strains.
+As COVID-19 is a new strain of coronavirus we do not know if nasal washout and gargling salt water will have the same effect as previously seen in other strains.
 If you take part in this trial and are asked to carry out the nasal washout and gargling you may or may not get a direct benefit, your symptoms may or may not get better quicker and other people in your household may or may not be protected from being infected.
-These are the questions we are going to investigate through this study.
+These are the questions we are going to look at in this study.